Lahari-nagaraj/Marvel_Level1/level1.md

 A Decision Tree is a supervised learning algorithm used for classification and regression.
 It splits data into branches based on feature conditions, making decisions in a tree-like structure.
 In this task, I created a synthetic dataset with features like Company, Job Type, Degree, and Salary.
 I converted categorical data using label encoding and defined the target as whether Salary > 10K.
 Using scikit-learn, I trained a Decision Tree Classifier, evaluated its accuracy, and visualized the model to understand how different features influenced the outcome.

+# Task 7:  K- Nearest Neighbor Algorithm

+ I explored the K-Nearest Neighbors (KNN) algorithm, a simple yet powerful supervised learning technique.
+KNN works by identifying the ‘k’ nearest data points to a new input and classifying it based on majority voting.
+It’s a lazy learning algorithm, meaning it doesn’t require model training and makes predictions directly using the training data.

+I implemented KNN using scikit-learn’s KNeighborsClassifier on datasets like Iris, Wine, and Breast Cancer.
+I experimented with different k values and distance metrics to observe their effect on performance.
+I also learned the importance of feature scaling since KNN is distance-based.

+To understand the algorithm better, I implemented KNN from scratch in Python.
+This helped me clearly see how distances are calculated, neighbors selected, and predictions made.
+I compared the results of my custom implementation with scikit-learn’s and found them closely matching, though the library version was faster.

+Overall, this task helped me understand the working, strengths, and limitations of KNN.

+gthub
+inage

+# Task 8: An elementary step towards understanding Neural Networks

+While working on the neural networks task, I explored different types like ANN and CNN through hands-on coding.
+I understood how layers, weights, and activation functions contribute to the model’s predictions, and how backpropagation helps in adjusting the weights using gradients.
+Implementing small models helped me grasp the role of each layer clearly.
+Later, when learning about Large Language Models like GPT-4, I explored how transformers, self-attention, and token embeddings power language understanding.
+Though complex, breaking it down step by step helped me connect neural networks to how large models like GPT actually work.

+blog
+blog
+image
+image

+# Task 9: Mathematics behind machine learning

+I explored the mathematical foundations behind machine learning by working on curve fitting and Fourier transforms.
+For curve fitting, I used Desmos to visualize and model a function of my choice.
+I experimented with polynomial functions and learned how changing the degree of the polynomial affected the fit of the curve to the data points.
+This hands-on exercise helped me understand how curve fitting plays a crucial role in regression problems, where the goal is to find a function that best approximates the relationship between variables.
+I also learned how overfitting can occur with higher-degree polynomials and the importance of balancing complexity and generalization.